lidofinance/dc4bc/previous version docs/HowTo.md

 $ ./dc4bc_cli reinit_dkg reinit.json
 ```

-The command will send the message to the append-only log, dc4bc_d process it and will return an operation that must be handled like in the previous steps (scan GIF, go to an airgapped machine, etc.).
+The command will send the message to the append-only log, dc4bc_d process it and will return an operation that must be handled like in the previous steps (scan JSON, go to an airgapped machine, etc.).
 ```
 $ ./dc4bc_cli get_operations
 Please, select operation: